$85.00 now, and $85.00 on December 31st each year

 - Practice their teaching skills under the guidance of a qualified training teacher.

-Prior to entering a teacher training program, a student must be a competent Iyengar yoga student who maintains a daily yoga practice.
+- Prior to entering a teacher education/mentorship program, a student must be a competent Iyengar Yoga student who maintains a daily yoga practice.

-Calgary, Alberta: Margot Kitchen & Cynthia Palahniuk with Sharoni Fixler and Skjei Sharma
+Calgary, Alberta: Margot Kitchen & Cynthia Palahniuk with Sharoni Fixler & Skjei Sharma

 Collingwood, Ontario: Lori Berenz